Deadlines for permits

 To help protect park resources and to assist commercial film applicants as comprehensively as possible, permit deadlines have been established.
 Please note that all permit fees need to be paid and all initial paperwork completed before the permits will be considered.
 (See permit information below.)
 It is highly recommended to start the permitting process early as practical.

-Starting January 2018: for summer/fall 2018, permits and associated fees must be submitted at least 60 days in advance.
+Starting January 2018, permits and associated fees must be submitted at least 60 days in advance.

 There are two types of applications: